Suryapratim/Suryapratim/README.md

 ### Here are some ideas about me

-- 🔭 I’m currently working on ...Payment Gateway Integration using Rayzorpay in [Krishworks][comp_website]
+- 🔭 I’m currently working on ...
+Full Stack Web Development and Integration with Salesforce in [Cognizant][comp_website]
 - 🌱 I’m currently learning ...
 Angular.js
 - 👯 I’m looking to collaborate on ...
 Full Stack Development Projects
 - 🤔 I’m looking for help with ...
 DevOps